siriuz42/Boulevard/README.md

 ```r
 predict.boulevard.variance <- function(blv, newdata, narrow = FALSE)
 ```
+The square root of the return value can be used as the half length.
 The third argument `narrow` decides which eigenvalue we use for the inverse matrix in the KKR form.
 It can be set to `TRUE` to give more aggresive results.